Lexington-class aircraft carrier: Service

 Lexington and Saratoga were used to develop and refine carrier tactics in a series of annual exercises before World War II.
 On more than one occasion these included successfully staged surprise attacks on Pearl Harbor, Hawaii.
 Lexington's turbo-electric propulsion system allowed her to supplement the electrical supply of Tacoma, Washington, in a drought from late 1929 to early 1930.
 She also delivered medical personnel and relief supplies to Managua, Nicaragua, after an earthquake in 1931.

 Both ships were assigned to the Pacific Fleet and were based at Pearl Harbor in December 1941, although, at the time of the Japanese attack, neither of them were in port.
 Lexington was at sea ferrying fighter aircraft to Midway Island.
 Her mission was cancelled and she returned to Pearl Harbor a week later.
 Saratoga had completed a major refit at Bremerton, and, following work up, had arrived in San Diego to embark her air group.
-Saratoga immediately sailed for Hawaii as the flagship of Carrier Division One, arriving on December 15.
+Saratoga immediately sailed for Hawaii as the flagship of Carrier Division One, arriving on 15 December.

-A few days after Lexington returned to Pearl Harbor from her aboarted mission to Midway, she was sent to create a diversion from the force en route to relieve the besieged Wake Island garrison by attacking Japanese installations in the Marshall Islands.
+A few days after Lexington returned to Pearl Harbor from her aborted mission to Midway, she was sent to create a diversion from the force en route to relieve the besieged Wake Island garrison by attacking Japanese installations in the Marshall Islands.
 The island was forced to surrender before the relief force got close enough, and the mission was cancelled.
 A planned attack on Wake Island in January 1942 had to be cancelled when a submarine sank the oiler required to supply the fuel for the return trip.
 Lexington was sent to the Coral Sea the following month to block any Japanese advances into the area.
 The ship was spotted by Japanese search aircraft while approaching Rabaul, New Britain, and her aircraft shot down most of the Japanese bombers that attacked her.
 Together with the carrier Yorktown, she successfully attacked Japanese shipping off the east coast of New Guinea in early March.